• +372 880 1308 – Estonia

 The different types of software testing

-A Quality Assurance (QA) test is used to analyse a service or product’s overall quality and consists of a collection of techniques deployed to prevent issues that could go on to damage the user experience for customers.
-It is best practice to ensure that your efforts combine manual testing with automation, with relevance underpinning everything that you do.
-A manual test, for example, will allow you to cover a wide range of different scenarios, whilst automation testing is recommended when a great deal of repetition is required.
+A Quality Assurance (QA) test is used to analyse a service or product’s overall quality.
+It consists of a collection of techniques deployed to prevent issues that could go on to then damage the user experience.
+It is best practice to ensure that your efforts combine manual testing with automation, with relevance then underpinning everything that you do.
+A manual test, for example, will allow you to cover a wide range of different scenarios.
+Automation testing, on the other hand, is recommended when a great deal of repetition is required.

 Functional v Non-Functional

-Functional testing can be conducted manually and is designed to verify each function of the software being tested; non-functional on the other hand does not lend itself to a manual approach, and is instead used to verify performance, usability and reliability.
+Functional testing can be conducted manually and is designed to verify each function of the software being tested.
+Non-functional testing does not lend itself to a manual approach, and is instead used to verify performance, usability and reliability.

 Functional Testing types include the following: